 3. Improve communications – Marketing messages can often be misconstrued, instructions or directions difficult to understand.
 Find out where your weaknesses lie and make the necessary improvements.

-4. Improve products / services – Senior managers often think they know what products or services need improving, but how can they ever really know unless they ask customers what they want improving?
+4. Improve products / services – Senior managers often think they know what products or services need improving, but how can they ever really know unless they ask customers what they want improving and gain customer insight?

-5. Improve processes – Processes evolve over time and better processes could save you resources, time and, ultimately, costs.
+5. Improve processes and operations- Processes evolve over time and better processes could save you resources, time and, ultimately, costs.

 6. Improve staff – How do you know which members of staff are under-performing if you can’t keep an eye on them all day every day?
 Let your customers tell you who isn’t performing well and you focus your efforts on delivering training programmes or disciplinary procedures where necessary.
 And don’t forget to reward named staff who may be complimented in customer feedback.

-7. Reduce costs – By reacting to negative feedback comments quickly, you can avoid PR disasters, stop issues being aired on social media and, quite possibly, reduce costs.
+7. Reduce costs and eliminate wastage – By reacting to negative feedback comments quickly, you can avoid PR disasters, stop issues being aired on social media and, quite possibly, reduce costs.

 Finding out how your customers feel and whether their expectations have been met is the crucial first step in improving their experience.
-Armed with the answers to this, you can do any of the 7 wonders of customer insight, all of which have the potential to positively impact the bottom line.
+Armed with the answers to this, you can do any of the above, all of which have the potential to positively impact the bottom line.